ilyaszarif/msc-ads-quarto-dissertation/README.md

 <!-- README.md is generated from README.qmd.
 Please edit that file -->

-# Monash Thesis Template
+# University of Melbourne Thesis Template

-This is a Quarto template that assists you in creating a Monash University thesis.
+This is a Quarto template that assists you in creating a University of Melbourne thesis.
 Either fork or download the repository to get started.

 <div>